-- 5. Required Statement When Potency Testing Is Not Performed.
-If a Retail Marijuana Testing Facility did not test the Production Batch of the Retail Marijuana concentrate within a Shipping Container for potency, then every Retail Marijuana Cultivation Facility and Retail Marijuana Products Manufacturing Facility must ensure a label is affixed to the Shipping Container with the statement: "The marijuana concentrate contained within this package has not been tested for potency, consume with caution." - C. Labeling of Retail Marijuana Concentrate Containers by a Retail Marijuana Cultivation Facility or a Retail Marijuana Products Manufacturing Facility.
-If a Retail Marijuana Cultivation Facility or a Retail Marijuana Products Manufacturing Facility packages a Retail Marijuana concentrate within a Container that is then placed within a Shipping Container, each Container must be affixed with a label(s) containing all of the information required by Rule R 1003.B, except that the net weight statement required by Rule R 1003.B.1.d shall be based upon the weight in the Container and not the Shipping Container.
+- ii.
+Food- and Water-Based Retail Marijuana Concentrate.
+If a Retail Marijuana Testing Facility tested a Production Batch for microbials, mold, and mildew, and the required test(s) passed, then the Shipping Container instead shall be labeled with the following statement: "The Retail Marijuana Concentrate contained within this package complies with the mandatory contaminant testing required by rule R 1501." - c.
+Nothing in this rule permits a Retail Marijuana Establishment to transfer, wholesale, or sell Retail Marijuana Concentrate that has failed contaminant testing and has not subsequently passed the additional contaminant testing required by rule R 1507(B). - C. Labeling of Retail Marijuana Concentrate Containers by a Retail Marijuana Cultivation Facility or a Retail Marijuana Products Manufacturing Facility.
+If a Retail Marijuana Cultivation Facility or a Retail Marijuana Products Manufacturing Facility packages a Retail Marijuana Concentrate within a Container that is then placed within a Shipping Container, each Container must be affixed with a label(s) containing all of the information required by Rule R 1003(B), except that the net weight statement required by Rule R 1003(B)(1)(d) shall be based upon the weight in the Container and not the Shipping Container.

-The statutory authority for this rule is found at subsections 12-43.4-202(2)(b), 12-43.4-202(3)(a)(IV), and 12-43.4-202(3)(a)(VII), 12-43.4-404(6), and 25-4-1614(3)(a), C.R.S.
+The statutory authority for this rule is found at subsections 12-43.4-202(2)(b), 12-43.4-202(3)(a)(IV), and 12-43.4-202(3)(a)(VII), 12-43.4-202(3)(c)(III), 12-43.4-202(3)(c)(V), 12-43.4-404(4), 12-43.4-404(6), 12-43.4-404(8), 12-43.4-901(2)(a), and 25-4-1614(3)(a), C.R.S.
 Authority also exists in the Colorado Constitution at Article XVIII, Subsection 16(5)(a)(VI).
 The purpose of this rule is to ensure that every Retail Marijuana Products Manufacturing Facility labels each Shipping Container and Container holding a Retail Marijuana Product with all of the necessary and relevant information for the receiving Retail Marijuana Establishment.
 In addition, this rule clarifies basic packaging requirements.
-The State Licensing Authority wants to ensure the regulated community employs proper labeling techniques to each Retail Marijuana Product as this is a public health and safety concern.
+The State Licensing Authority wants to ensure the regulated community employs proper packaging and labeling techniques for each Retail Marijuana Product as this is a public health and safety concern.
+The allowable plus or minus 15% potency variance has been included in the rule pursuant to the mandate of House Bill 15-1283, which modified 12-43.4-202(3)(a)(IV)(E), C.R.S.
+The bill established that the acceptable potency variance, which the Division must determine for correct labeling, must be at least plus or minus 15 percent.